rajeshias/Python-site-downloader/README.md

 # Python-site-downloader

 # Precaution:
-## Too many requests might get you timed out from website depending on the web servers ratelimit
+## Too many requests might get you timed out from website depending on the web server's ratelimit

 To get started run main.py with website url as argument